-- Fire fighters, police officers and emergency medical personnel risk their lives every day to protect the public.
+- Fire fighters and emergency medical personnel risk their lives every day to protect the public.
 They deserve the same rights to discuss workplace issues with their employer that the federal government grants most other workers.

 The Cooperation Act strengthens public safety retirement and wages

 - Due to the dangerous nature of the profession, fire fighters are forced to retire early, putting an emphasis on smart retirement planning.
 Studies show that employers and employees who engage in collective bargaining result in fair pension contributions producing a more reliable retirement security.